 - not have been found by a court to be mentally deficient;

 - not have been committed to a mental institution;

 - not be an undocumented immigrant;

 - not have been discharged from the Armed Forces of the United States with a discharge characterized as “Under Other than Honorable Conditions,” a “Bad Conduct Discharge,” or a “Dishonorable Discharge;”

 - not have a history of engaging in violent behavior; Note: If within a ten-year period immediately before the date of the application, there is proof that either of the following are true, it will be assumed that the person has a “history of engaging in violent behavior”:

-- not be ineligible to possess or receive a firearm under federal law, including when there is a protective order issued against the applicant that meets certain conditions (see The abuser has a gun.
-Is that legal? in our Federal Gun Laws section for more information); and
+- not be ineligible to possess or receive a firearm under federal law, including when there is a protective order issued against the applicant that meets certain conditions; and

 - not have had a permit denied within one year prior to the most recent application or revoked within four years prior to the most recent application.1